 I turned to Dorothy and said, “Look, The Collins Kids are playing at the grand opening of Wilson’s Furniture.”

 The Collins Kids were a brother and sister act that did mostly country music but also touched rock and roll and were being played by the local stations.
 Larry was 13 and Lorrie was 15.
-But, the big thing at the moment was that Lorrie was dating Ricky Nelson and had appeared on the Ozzie and Harriet TV show several times recently.
+But, the big thing at the moment was that Lorrie was dating TV star and pop singer Ricky Nelson and had appeared on the Ozzie and Harriet TV show several times recently.
 The situation comedy had been on TV for many years and was very popular, especially among the teens.
 So at that moment, Lorrie was a hot item.
 And, I was a fan.

 For some reason I was always drawn to doing things that seemed ridiculous or impossible.
 But, I always had the feeling that I could do anything I set my mind to.

 There was a school dance in the cafeteria that night.